Use biostatistical methods to solve public health problems

 Career opportunities: Biostatistician, data analyst, informatics, information systems manager, academic

 Biostatistics uses data analysis to investigate the cause of disease and injuries, as well as to identify health trends within communities.
-Students entering a biostatistics program should possess a solid understanding of mathematics and a broad knowledge of statistical methods, measures, and biology.
+Students entering the biostatistics concentration should possess a basic knowledge in algebra and introductory statistics.
 The biostatistics concentration is designed primarily for students with a previous undergraduate degree, particularly in the health sciences, who want to obtain a solid background in quantitative and analytical methods for public health research.
 The coursework exposes students to methodology typically used to analyze different types of public health data and gives them opportunities to apply these methodologies themselves.

 Faculty in the Department of Biostatistics teach courses and advise students in the biostatistics concentration.
 The curriculum is designed to enable students to develop competence in very specific biostatistical skills.
 Students are required to develop basic skills in regression analysis, survival analysis, and epidemiology methods.
 Each biostatistics MPH student has an opportunity to take public health electives and complete his/her program of study with an internship that includes a special analytical project.

-If you are interested in the biostatistics concentration, please contact Katherine Pizarro at email@example.com.
+If you are interested in the biostatistics concentration, please contact email@example.com.